The Job and Container Specifications

 #![allow(unused)] fn main() { pub struct JobSpec { // ... pub arguments: Vec<String>, // ... } }

-These are the arguments that are passed to program
+These are the arguments that are passed to program, excluding the

 name of the program itself.
-For example, to run cat foo bar
+For example, to run cat foo bar, you would set

 timeout